solygambas/node-tour-operator-booking-app/natours/README.md

 - handling log in, sign up and book tour actions with JavaScript and Axios.
 - displaying day-by-day itinerary for each tour with Mapbox.
 - showing user-friendly alerts with success/error messages.
-- updating user settings, profile picture and showing bookings made in user dashboard.
+- updating user settings, profile picture and showing bookings in user dashboard.
 - accepting credit card payments with Stripe Checkout and listening to Stripe webhooks.
 - sending emails with Pug templates, Nodemailer, Mailtrap and Sendgrid.
 - uploading files with multer and processing images with sharp.